Expert Group on Environment Statistics

 The Statistical Commission in its 44th session in 2013 endorsed the revised1 Framework for the Development of Environment Statistics (FDES 2013) as the framework for strengthening environment statistics programmes in countries, and recognized it as a useful tool in the context of the Sustainable Development Goals (SDGs) and the Post-2015 Development Agenda.
 The Commission endorsed the Blueprint for Action which documents a way forward for making the FDES 2013 operational in countries that need guidance in starting or further developing their environment statistics programmes.
 It also endorsed the establishment of the Expert Group on Environment Statistics (EGES) to collaborate with UNSD to develop supporting methodological tools, hands-on guidance, and training material which contribute to the implementation of the FDES 2013 in countries as evidenced in the growing number of countries publishing FDES coherent environment statistics compendia in several languages.

 The EGES was convened in 2014 and comprises experts on environment statistics and related areas from all geographical regions representing United Nations member States, as well as international and regional organizations.
 The EGES meets annually to review the progress made in the implementation of the FDES 2013 in countries.
 It also assesses the progress made in the development of methodological and data collection guidance in environment statistics needed for the compilation of environmentally-related SDG indicators and environmental-economic accounts, as well as for the reporting to Multilateral Environmental Agreements.
+Given the growing importance of climate change statistics, the Statistical Commission, at its 49th session in 2018, inter alia, supported the expansion of the mandate of the EGES to cover more aspects of climate change statistics and indicators.
 Complementarily, during each calendar year, the EGES organizes its work remotely through smaller teams tasked with specific areas of work.

 The main objectives of the EGES are to support the work on environment statistics led by UNSD in the following areas:1.
 Standardization of methods, classifications and definitions in environment statistics.